hvdkooij/HomeLab/roles/raspberry_powershell/README.md

 Requirements
 ------------

-This role requires internet access to donwload the PowerShell code from internet.
+This role requires internet access to download the PowerShell code from internet.

 Role Variables
 --------------